Pavankumarchittiprolu/Python-projects/calculator/README.md

 </ul>

 ## How to Run:
-1.Clone the repository to your local machine.
+1.Clone the repository to your local machine./
 2.Run the Python file (basic_calculator.py or equivalent) to launch the calculator application.

 <hr>